How to Decorate Art Deco

 Popular motifs from the later Art Deco era are:

-Streamline Moderne appeared most often in buildings related to transportation; many ships were also designed in this style, in fact the French actually called the style ‘paquebot‘, which means ocean liner.
+Streamline Moderne appeared most often in buildings related to transportation.
+Many ships were also designed in this style.
+The French actually called the style ‘paquebot‘, which means ocean liner.

-Contrary to the luxury earlier French Deco which prized itself for being exclusive and handcrafted, the Americans mass-produced their products which obviously made the style broadly accessible and helped contribute to its immense popularity.
+Contrary to the earlier luxury French Deco which prized itself for being exclusive and handcrafted, the Americans mass-produced their products.
+This made Art Deco broadly accessible and helped contribute to its immense popularity.

 The Art Deco Revival of the 2020s